 In the past, the extent of my Valentine’s Day festivities used to be helping my kids make valentine cards, fun gifts and treats for their class parties when they were little.
 As my kids got older and didn’t have class parties any longer I made it a tradition of hosting our own Valentine’s Day “dinner party”.
 I make a spaghetti dinner because it’s red which is also the theme of the dinner party and each place setting has a handmade card from me along with a small gift.
 We also take turns going around the table and telling each other something fun and positive that we love about each other.

 Over the course of the last year we have tried to re-incorporate family traditions but it is very difficult since my son unexpectedly passed away in 2015.
-I always get caught off guard when I am planning anything for my kids and no longer pick up 4 of everything or I plan a family dinner knowing that his chair is going to be empty and no matter how great the picture is I always see a big whole in family photos.
+I always get caught off guard when I am planning anything for my kids and no longer pick up 4 of everything or I plan a family dinner knowing that his chair is going to be empty and no matter how great the picture is I always see a big hole in family photos.
 After lots of therapy and guidance, rather than focus on the sadness of our loss, we have chosen to focus on our happy memories of Cody and include him in our celebrations as much as possible.

 At Christmas time I still hang his stocking on the mantle but instead of filling it with treats I write him a letter and put it in his stocking.
 This past Christmas I gave ornaments made out of his favorite plaid flannel shirt to our family and friends.